“I wish we had done this earlier” is the most common reflection we hear from our workplace mediation participants.

 The principles upon which mediation is built are not just window-dressing.
 They really are why it works.

-– Voluntary: freedom to choose increases commitment.
+- Voluntary: freedom to choose increases commitment.
 It helps enormously in conflict resolution when those involved are sure of everyone’s commitment.
-It’s especially helpful when the going gets tough.
 There is no escaping that workplace mediation participants may not feel that they are free of pressure from their employer (spoken or unspoken) in agreeing to it.
 However, mediators can overcome this by seeking parties’ good faith in giving it a try, and assuring them of their agency within the process.
 This includes being free to take a break or leave the process.
 People do sometimes call a halt, but with good support they almost always choose to continue.

 - Confidential: encouraging open and honest discussion.
 Getting to get to the root of conflict may mean people disclosing sensitive information, admitting to behaviour they regret, or testing new ideas on change, for example.
 Mediation creates a space where people can do that without fearing it will come back to bite them.
 The kinds of conversations it enables is what helps to build better relationships.
 Confidentiality applies throughout.
 It covers what people share privately with mediators and what they say to each other.
 Although people often expect the mediators to report back to the referrer, it shouldn’t happen.